Intelligence quotient: Age

+Ronald S. Wilson is largely credited with the idea that IQ heritability rises with age.
+Researchers building on this phenomenon dubbed it "The Wilson Effect," named after the behavioral geneticist.
+A paper by Thomas J. Bouchard Jr., examining twin and adoption studies, including twins "reared apart," finds that IQ "reaches an asymptote at about 0.80 at 18–20 years of age and continuing at that level well into adulthood.
+In the aggregate, the studies also confirm that shared environmental influence decreases across age, approximating about 0.10 at 18–20 years of age and continuing at that level into adulthood."
 IQ can change to some degree over the course of childhood.
-In one longitudinal study, the mean IQ scores of tests at ages 17 and 18 were correlated at r=0.86 with the mean scores of tests at ages five, six, and seven and at r=0.96 with the mean scores of tests at ages 11, 12, and 13.
+In one longitudinal study, the mean IQ scores of tests at ages 17 and 18 were correlated at r = 0.86 with the mean scores of tests at ages five, six, and seven, and at r = 0.96 with the mean scores of tests at ages 11, 12, and 13.

+The consensus is that fluid intelligence generally declines with age after early adulthood, while crystallized intelligence remains intact.
+However, the peak age of fluid intelligence or crystallized intelligence remains elusive.
+Cross-sectional studies usually show that especially fluid intelligence peaks at a relatively young age (often in the early adulthood) while longitudinal data mostly show that intelligence is stable until mid-adulthood or later.
+Subsequently, intelligence seems to decline slowly.

 For decades, practitioners' handbooks and textbooks on IQ testing have reported IQ declines with age after the beginning of adulthood.
 However, later researchers pointed out this phenomenon is related to the Flynn effect and is in part a cohort effect rather than a true aging effect.
 A variety of studies of IQ and aging have been conducted since the norming of the first Wechsler Intelligence Scale drew attention to IQ differences in different age groups of adults.
-The current consensus is that fluid intelligence generally declines with age after early adulthood, while crystallized intelligence remains intact.
 Both cohort effects (the birth year of the test-takers) and practice effects (test-takers taking the same form of IQ test more than once) must be controlled to gain accurate data.
 It is unclear whether any lifestyle intervention can preserve fluid intelligence into older ages.

-The exact peak age of fluid intelligence or crystallized intelligence remains elusive.
-Cross-sectional studies usually show that especially fluid intelligence peaks at a relatively young age (often in the early adulthood) while longitudinal data mostly show that intelligence is stable until mid-adulthood or later.
-Subsequently, intelligence seems to decline slowly.